Sea turtles: Frequently asked questions (FAQ)

 Sea turtle eggs, hatchlings, and juveniles are subject to numerous natural threats both on land and in the sea.
 Common predators of sea turtles include fire ants, crabs, monitor lizards and other large lizards, birds, dogs, raccoons, feral hogs, coyotes, dolphins, sharks, and many species of carnivorous fish such as snappers, groupers, and barracuda.

-How do humans doing threaten the survival of sea turtles?
+How do the actions of humans threaten the survival of sea turtles??

 Humans have already significantly reduced the numbers of sea turtles through numerous direct and indirect impacts, certain individual species and populations to the brink of extinction.
 Not long ago, hunting of the animals and collection of eggs were the most important factors in the decline.
 In the meantime, however, indirect threats continue to increase, such as by-catch in fisheries, habitat destruction, pollution of the oceans and coasts, and increasingly, the consequences of climate change.